groupdocs-search/GroupDocs.Search-Products/content/search/java/boolean/txt.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Search Queries using Boolean Operators (AND, OR, NOT) via Java"
+head_title: "Boolean search in TXT with Java"
-head_description: "Create and insert barcode signatures into TXT documents in Java with ease.
-GroupDocs.Search enables versatile signature integration for multiple formats."
+head_description: "With GroupDocs.Search for Java, developers can perform document searches using Boolean operators like AND, OR, and NOT."

 ############################# Header ############################
-title: "Generate barcode for TXT"
+title: "Boolean text search"
-description: "Add barcodes of popular formats to any position in your business documents with GroupDocs.Search for Java.
-Our solution provides extensive options to customize barcode signatures."
+description: "Use GroupDocs.Search for Java to create advanced boolean (AND, OR, NOT) search queries in your Java projects with ease."
 subtitle: "GroupDocs.Search for Java"

 header_actions: